kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 To measure deviation between the analytical($u(x)$) and numerical solution , the relative error was calculated by
 $$\epsilon_{i}=\log_{10}\left(\left|\frac{v_{i}-u_{i}}{u_{i}}\right|\right)$$

 The stepsize in our algorithm varies between

 By studying the number of floating point operations, FLOPs, we could predict which method would be the most efficient(in measured CPU time).
-However we realised quickly that computer-factors would play a big roll when increasing the size of the matrix(n).
+However we realised quickly that computer-factors would play a big role when increasing the size of the matrix.

 # Introduction